movalex/BMD_requests/README.md

 9. Lights with specular only mode

-10. Add a new tool for mesh point manipulation that gets all points from it input and creates a cage for morphing at various subdivision levels. (similar to the correction deformer in Cinema 4D)
+10. Add a new tool for mesh point manipulation that gets all points from its input and creates a cage for morphing at various subdivision levels. (similar to the correction deformer in Cinema 4D)

 ### Nodes and Flow